farolinar/traffic-imageai/README.md

 ### Detecting the vehicles

 The trial can use webcam (or video file, change the vid-cap.py or vid-cap-thread.py, read: https://imageai.readthedocs.io/en/latest/video/index.html).
+File vid-cap-thread.py is a version of vid-cap.py which uses threading for the socket communication (important).

 1. Go to the root folder.